AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-overview.md

 ## Cancel reporting requests

-For information about viewing reporting activity in the Reporting Activity Manager, see [Cancel reporting requests in the Reporting Activity Manager](/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md).
+For information about cancelling reporting requests in the Reporting Activity Manager, see [Cancel reporting requests in the Reporting Activity Manager](/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md).

 ## Frequently asked questions {#faq}